-^{}These examples could be used when mentoring/tutoring Y1 students.
+\These examples could be used as models when working with Yearbook 1 and 2 students.

-Concepts within Unit #1 Success Criteria for this concept Concept #1: Establishing Yearbook Protocol 1A: understand the role and responsibilities of each staff member and the purpose of the publication.
-Model job roles and responsibilities for YB1 students.
-Assist Y1 students in using the procedures to check out equipment Design pages that incorporate the year's theme.
-Concept #2: Camera Basics 2A: Identify the basic parts of a camera and their functions Model for Y1 students how to compose photos in automatic and manual settings and how to use manual shutter speed adjustments to take photos of objects at different speeds.
-Plan, shoot, and edit photos at a variety of school events for publication.
+Concepts within Unit #1 Success Criteria for this concept Concept #1: Establishing Yearbook Monitor the progress of Y1 and Y2 students with these skills: Protocol ✓ performing a variety of job roles/responsibilities 1A: understand the role and ✓ checking out equipment by following the established procedures responsibilities of each staff member ✓ designing pages that incorporate the year's theme and the purpose of the publication.
+Provide tutoring or feedback for any struggling Y1 or Y2 students. • Independently, perform your job role(s), check out equipment, and design pages that incorporate the theme.
+Concept #2: Camera Basics Monitor the progress of Y1 and Y2 students with these skills: ✓ compose photos using automatic and manual settings ✓ use manual shutter speed adjustments for action shots.